IvanChen712/Wordle/README.md

 A wordle game that is coded in python, and is played in the terminal.

+I followed this [guide](https://realpython.com/python-wordle-clone/) and created this wordle game.

 The word is randomly chosen in the wordlist `dewordle\wordle.txt`.

 **Usage**: Just run `wordle.py` in the terminal.